The Woodlands | 4000 Woodland Avenue, Philadelphia, Pennsylvania

 Exhibition Hours: Weds - Thurs: 11 am — 4 pm | Fri - Sun: 1 pm — 6 pm

-Opening March 31st, Past Present Projects will present Graffiti & Ornament at The Woodlands in West Philadelphia.
+Past Present Projects presents Graffiti & Ornament at The Woodlands in West Philadelphia.
 The exhibition brings the work of artists Roberto Lugo and Leo Tecosky into the historic Hamilton Mansion.
-Bridging past histories of Philadelphia with the present, the site-specific exhibition connects a carved 19th century graffiti inscription at The Woodlands to these two contemporary artists who embrace graffiti and hip-hop culture within their artistic practice.
+Bridging past histories of Philadelphia with the present, the site-specific exhibition connects The Woodlands’ historic mansion and cemetery to these two contemporary artists who embrace graffiti and hip-hop culture within their artistic practice.

 Opening Celebration | Sunday, March 31st from 1:00pm - 4:00pm | Free and open to the public